isf63/lxqt-makedeb/README.md

 - To build and install only individual packages run, for example, `./install.sh lximage-qt-git`.
   - **Note:** Installing individual packages may fail as the packages depend on one another.
 Refer to the build order here: https://github.com/lxqt/lxqt/wiki/Building-from-source#compiling .

-- To fetch the latest git commits and update packages, run`./update.sh`.
+- To update all installed packages to the latest commits, run `./update.sh`.

 - To clean all build files (except for PKGBUILDs), run `./clean.sh`.
   - To remove unneeded make dependencies, run `apt autopurge`.